avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 10. Remove the jumper wire, insert the SD Card, connect the USB power and power on the board by holding the power button for a couple seconds.

+# 7. Download Configuration Script
+1. Download the device configuration script [onboard.zip](scripts/onboard.zip?raw=1)
+2. Extract the contents to the `RZboardV2L` project folder

-# 7. Cloud Account Setup
+# 8. Cloud Account Setup
 An IoTConnect account with AWS backend is required.
 If you need to create an account, a free trial subscription is available.

 [IoTConnect Free Trial (AWS Version)](https://subscription.iotconnect.io/subscribe?cloud=aws)